grosser/fast_gettext/README.markdown

 Updating translations
 =====================
-ATM you have to use the (original GetText)[http://github.com/mutoh/gettext] to create your po/mo-files.
+ATM you have to use the [original GetText](http://github.com/mutoh/gettext) to create and manage your po/mo-files.

 Author
 ======
+Mofile parsing from Masao Mutoh, see vender/README

 Michael Grosser
 grosser.michael@gmail.com
 Hereby placed under public domain, do what you want, just do not hold me accountable...